 Patient’s personal details

-Each general medical history form is unique to the associated patient.
+Each form is unique to the associated patient.
 Therefore, the form should include personal identification such as name, date of birth, social security number, blood type, address, contact number, and email.
-This information can be utilized to identify the patient being referred to when medical records are being shared between multiple doctors.
+This information can be utilized to identify the patient being referred to when medical records are being shared with multiple doctors.

 Doctors’ details